MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation-fabric.md

 ## Prerequisites

-To work with Fabric Git APIs you need the following:
+To work with deployment pipeline APIs you need the following:

 * The same [prerequisites you need to use deployment pipelines](./get-started-with-deployment-pipelines.md#prerequisites).
 * A Microsoft Entra token for Fabric service.
 Use that token in the authorization header of the API call.
 For information about how to get a token, see Fabric API quickstart.